-c) Sales of Extended Warranty
+c) Sales of Extended Product Warranty

-Revenue on extended warranty for Novra's products is initially deferred and recognized in income on a straight-line basis over the contract period.
-Extended warranty revenue is recognized only after Novra's one-year manufacturer's warranty expires.
+Revenue on extended product warranty for Novra's products is initially deferred and recognized in income on a straight-line basis over the contract period.
+Extended product warranty revenue is recognized only after Novra's one-year manufacturer's warranty expires.

-d) Sales of Post Contract Support
+d) Sales of Post-Contract Customer Support

-Revenue on post contract support is initially deferred and recognized in income on a straight-line basis over the contract period.
-Post contract customer support includes support levels that provides customers with access to telephone support for trouble-shooting, diagnosis and extends to on-site repair of products.
+Revenue on post-contract customer support is initially deferred and recognized in income on a straight-line basis over the contract period.
+Post-contract customer support includes support levels that provides customers with access to telephone support for trouble-shooting, diagnosis and extends to on-site repair of products.
 Novra also provides software upgrades on a when and if available basis and software support for a fixed annual fee.

-Occasionally, we enter multiple-element sales arrangements in which the sales transaction may bundle the hardware, multi-year extended warranty, new feature development and the associated post customer support contract.
+Occasionally, we enter multiple-element sales arrangements in which the sales transaction may bundle the hardware, multi-year extended product warranty, new feature development and the associated post-contract customer support.
 When arrangements contain multiple elements, the deliverables are separated into more than one unit of accounting when the following are met: